MonoGame/MonoGame/README.md

  * Clone the source: `git clone https://github.com/MonoGame/MonoGame.git`
  * Set up the submodules: `git submodule update --init`
- * Run Protobuild.exe to generate project files and solutions.
-   * If on Linux or Mac, run it with mono: `mono Protobuild.exe`
- * You can generate solutions for platforms that are not buildable from the current OS with:
-   * Windows: `.\Protobuild.exe --generate $PLATFORM`
-   * Linux or Mac: `mono Protobuild.exe --generate $PLATFORM`
  * Open the solution for your target platform to build the game framework.
- * Open the solution for your development platform for building the pipeline and content tools.
+ * Open the Tools solution for your development platform to build the pipeline and content tools.

 For the prerequisites for building from source, please look at the [Requirements](REQUIREMENTS.md) file.